Tome of Magic: Reception

-Allen Varney briefly reviewed the original Tome of Magic for Dragon magazine #172 (August 1991).
+Allen Varney briefly reviewed the original Tome of Magic for Dragon magazine No. 172 (August 1991).
 Varney surmised that spellcasters would focus on "heavy artillery" spells, but cautioned that the wise DM "should prefer the many spells that don't cause damage but instead enable good stories" such as the many communication spells that allow characters to convey information more easily and those that provide story hooks.
 He also mentioned a couple of instances of "quantum physics applied to magic in spells".
 Varney concluded by saying: "This product needs its hardcover package; you'll use it a lot."
+Keith Eisenbeis reviewed the product in the February 1992 issue of White Wolf.
+He rated it at 4 of 5 points, calling it "a must for players of both 1st and 2nd editions".

 In 2013, Alex Lucard, for Diehard GameFAN, wrote that "for those who don’t want to be held down by the limited selection of magical offerings in the Player’s Handbook, here is all you need. [...]
 There’s something for every Second Edition Mage, Priest and Druid in this book!
 There are some truly fun magical items to be had in this book as well.
 Tenser’s Portmanteau of Frugality is hilariously weird.
 The portable canoe is amazingly useful.
 The Staff of the Elements is simply awesome.
 Quite simply, The Tome of Magic is one of those big books from Second Edition I’m shocked hasn’t appeared on DNDclassics.com due to how popular it was back in the day and how useful it is".